-The documents can be submitted directly to the Financial Aid Office, faxed to Financial Aid at 303-797-5663, or emailed to firstname.lastname@example.org.
+The documents can be submitted directly to the Financial Aid Office, faxed to 303-797-5663, or emailed to email@example.com.

-All documents submitted for verification must include the student’s s# and signature (and parent’s signature, if dependent)
+All documents submitted for verification must include the student ID number (s#) and physical signature (and parent’s signature, if the student is considered dependent)

 What happens once I turn in all documents requested?

 After all requested documents are submitted, the Financial Aid Office will review the file and complete the verification process.
 The information listed on the FAFSA will be compared to the information provided on the requested documentation.
 Any corrections needed will be made by the Financial Aid Office and submitted to the U.S. Department of Education (Department).
 The Department will then send a corrected ISIR back to ACC and the student can then be awarded financial aid.
 An award letter email will be sent to you at your school email address directing you to the myACC portal to view and accept/decline awards.

 The verification process can take up to fourteen days from the time all necessary documents have been submitted.